 - I wrote lesson 1 and assumed no one would sign up so that was that.

 So I had to figure out how to use MailChimp to send out email lessons.
 Yep I didn’t have Mailchimp figured out yet.

 After the success of my first accidental “launch”, I had the motivation to actually dive into the online world and learn more about making the course better, making my marketing better, and selling more.

-We started launching this little product every month.
-And every month I would try to improve my last one and do better, make a little more, and try new things.
+We started launching this little product every other month.
+And every other month I would try to improve my last one and do better, make a little more, and try new things.
 It was exhausting but it was all I knew how to do at that point, and I also liked being able to test out one new strategy each month to see how it worked.